1. MORNING HAS BROKEN

 (Relaxed, unwound, with victories made) confer with sword an accolade

-On those who’ve lopped bowed heads, with blade, while someone bent must turn a spade
+On those who’ve lopped heads bowed, with blade, so someone bent must turn a spade

 To hack a hole which then is filled with all the cloven bodies killed